 ATB SERVICES SUMMARY

 Miriam Mukasa is Founder and MD of AfricaTalentbank.com (ATB).
 As Managing Director, Miriam is responsible for day-to-day operations at ATB, as well as designing, developing and implementing strategic plans for the organisation.
 Miriam has over fifteen years HR experience.
 Before setting up ATB, Miriam worked for 10 years (1999-2009), in the HR Department of the Institute of Cancer Research, UK, one of the world’s leading cancer research organisations (rated top in Europe).
-Between 1997-1998, Miriam worked for Regent Pacific Corporate Finance (London), in their stockbroking division.
+Before that, Miriam worked for Regent Pacific Corporate Finance in their stockbroking division in London.

 Miriam is a graduate of Sussex University, UK and holds a B.A. honours degree in Economics.
 She also holds British Psychological Society (BPS), Level A Certification in Psychometric (Aptitude/Ability) testing which enables ATB to administer and manage (in-house), psychometric tests from leading suppliers including, SHL, Talent Q, and Pearson – the world’s leading education company.
 These tests are used by companies as part of their recruitment process.

-In Europe, Miriam runs business workshops and has also trained members of staff (including departmental heads), from various multinationals including: Siemens, GlaxoSmithKline, AstraZeneca and GKN plc – the global engineering group.
-Miriam is also a headhunter and has been retained by international organisations (including fast growth start-ups), to recruit management and executive-level candidates.
+In Europe, Miriam has trained and run business workshops for members of staff (including departmental heads) of various multinationals including: Siemens, GlaxoSmithKline, AstraZeneca and GKN plc – the global engineering group.
+Miriam is also an executive recruiter and coach and has been retained by international organisations (including fast growth start-ups), to recruit management and executive-level candidates.

-Lillian Sudi is an Electrical and Telecommunication engineering student at Moi University and a Brand Ambassador at ATB.
-She is also a Microsoft Student Partner (MSP).
-At Moi University, Sudi is the Vice Chair of the Sponsorship and Alumni committee of the Technology Students’ Association.
-Sudi writes weekly for ATB under: ‘Female Perspectives’.
+Lillian Sudi is an Electrical and Telecommunication engineering student at Moi University and an ATB Alumna Brand Ambassador.
+She was also a Microsoft Student Partner (MSP).
+At Moi University, Lillian was the Vice Chair of the Sponsorship and Alumni committee of the Technology Students’ Association.
+Lillian has written weekly for ATB under: ‘Female Perspectives’.

-Danstan Wasobokha is an Electrical Engineering student at The University of Nairobi, Class of 2017.
-He is also a Brand Ambassador (BA) at ATB.
+Danstan Wasobokha was an Electrical Engineering student at The University of Nairobi, Class of 2017.
+He is an Alumnus Brand Ambassador (BA) at ATB.
 Danstan is an entrepreneur who started fending for himself and financing his education from a young age.
 He is also a motivational speaker and has his own blog.
 Danstan is also a pioneer and director of VoSpine (www.vospine.com), an interactive site that networks people with similar interests & bridges the gap between professionals & talented people in marginalized area.
-Danstan writes for ATB under TGIF
+Danstan has written for ATB under TGIF

-Anne Gathoni is a student at the University of Nairobi, pursuing a BSc in Electrical and Information Engineering .
-Anne is a Brand Ambassador at ATB and has held several leadership roles including, Vice Chairlady of her church youth group and dining hall captain at her high school.
-On campus, Anne is an active member of the Engineering Students Association which helps organize career talks for engineering students, as well acting as a bridge between students and the corporate world.
-Anne writes for ATB under: Random Musings
+Anne Gathoni was a student at the University of Nairobi and completed her BSc in Electrical and Information Engineering .
+Anne is an Alumna Brand Ambassador at ATB and has held several leadership roles including, Vice Chairlady of her church youth group and dining hall captain at her high school.
+On campus, Anne was an active member of the Engineering Students Association which helps organize career talks for engineering students, as well acting as a bridge between students and the corporate world.
+Anne has written for ATB under: Random Musings

-Edyson Kasigwa Mukisa is a fourth year student at The University of Nairobi, pursuing a BSc in Electrical and Electronic Engineering (class of 2017).
-He is a Brand Ambassador at ATB.
-Edyson is a certified java programmer and undertook his studies at Kabarak University- Nakuru (Kenya).
-His inquisitive nature and love for technology led him to repair his own video game controllers from a young age.
+Edyson Kasigwa Mukisa graduated from The University of Nairobi with a BSc in Electrical and Electronic Engineering (class of 2017).
+He is an Alumnus Brand Ambassador at ATB.
+Edyson is a certified java programmer and undertook his studies at Kabarak University – Nakuru (Kenya).
+His inquisitive nature and love of technology led him to repair his own video game controllers from a young age.
 In addition to academic excellence, Edyson is also a sports enthusiast who inspired and motivated his engineering football team to the e.s.a (Engineering Students Association) trophy by scoring vital goals.
-He writes for ATB under: Football Focus
+He has written for ATB under: Football Focus

 Angela Mugo is a graduate engineer from Kenyatta University, where she studied Electrical and Electronics Engineering.
-She was a member of the Engineering Students Association at Kenyatta University and also a member of the hobbyist club.
+She was a member of the Engineering Students Association at Kenyatta University and was also a member of the hobbyist club.
 The hobbyist club comprises of students who are passionate about electrical engineering innovations.
-Angela is a Brand Ambassador at ATB.
-Angela is a volunteer with ROCK (Kenya), which is an organization that tutors children from Kibera slum.
-She writes for ATB under: Feel Good Friday!
+Angela is an Alumna ATB Brand Ambassador.
+She is also a volunteer with ROCK (Kenya), which is an organization that tutors children from Kibera slum.
+Angela has written for ATB under: Feel Good Friday!

-Mercy is an active member of Africa Youth Leadership Forum (AYLF), a young entrepreneur (customized cards and gifts-Merc Kreations), and looks forward to advancing her skills in financial and research analysis in order to get into consultancy.
+Mercy is an active member of the Africa Youth Leadership Forum (AYLF), a young entrepreneur (customized cards and gifts-Merc Kreations), and looks forward to advancing her skills in financial and research analysis in order to get into consultancy.
 Mercy is also a mentor to high school students and a writer/blogger.
-She currently writes a weekly column for ATB titled: ‘Saturday Sentiments‘.
+She has written a weekly column for ATB titled: ‘Saturday Sentiments‘.